The Millenium Project

 A judge goes mad (5/8/2006)

-I received an email during the week (with the subject line "Have you read the Evening news loser?") which contained a news story about how a pack of crooks named Truehope had been found by a judge to be not guilty of the charge of selling medications without the appropriate registration number, despite them having produced these concoctions without the benefit of a registration number.
+I received an email during the week (from one of the crooks promoting a scam, with the subject line "Have you read the Evening news loser?") which contained a news story about how a pack of crooks named Truehope had been found by a judge to be not guilty of the charge of selling medications without the appropriate registration number, despite them having produced these concoctions without the benefit of a registration number.
 Truehope sells pills which were supposedly designed to stop pigs from chewing each other's tails and offers them as a cure for bipolar disorder.
 (You can see something I wrote about this disgusting outfit here.)
 The judge declared that Truehope "were overwhelmingly compelled to disobey" the law.
 As judges are not supposed to tell people that breaking the law is acceptable, one can only hope that the judge is removed from the bench as soon as possible and confined to an institution where he can receive the appropriate treatment.
 Perhaps he could be medicated with grass clippings from Truehope to fix his psychiatric disorder.
 He might even stop chewing other piglets' tails.
 See the story of this travesty here.

 From: Anonymous via Panta Rhei <anonymous@panta-rhei.eu.org>